Senate Bill Report S.1748 - Kids Online Safety Act (KOSA)

 Background:

-The Kids Online Safety Act (KOSA) is a bill first proposed in the Senate back in 2022.
-It then passed in 2024 and has been sent to the House, where it still is today.
-This bill, first proposed by Marsha Blackburn and Richard Blumenthal, will require social media and online platforms to have better protection for kids (18 and under) from harmful content and online risks.
+The Kids Online Safety Act (KOSA) is a bill first proposed in the Senate in 2022.
+It subsequently passed the Senate in 2024 and has been sent to the House of Representatives, where it remains under consideration (Congress.gov, 2024).
+This bill, championed by Senators Marsha Blackburn and Richard Blumenthal, would require social media networks and online platforms to implement better protections for minors (individuals aged 18 and under) from harmful content and online risks.

-The bill will protect people 18 under from harmful content and online risks by requiring companies to have safer default settings for their users with stronger privacy protections, making it easier for parents to see what their kids do on those apps to make sure they’re not doing anything bad, and they will make companies change their algorithms so they don’t promote harmful content like self-harm, eating disorders, substance abuse, suicide, or other dangerous topics.
-And companies will have to take reasonable steps to make sure that it is being carried out.
+The bill aims to protect individuals under 18 from harmful content and digital risks by requiring companies to provide safer default settings for young users alongside stronger privacy protections.
+It would make it easier for parents to monitor their children's activities on these applications to ensure their safety.
+Additionally, it mandates that companies adjust their recommendation algorithms so they do not proactively promote harmful content—such as material related to self-harm, eating disorders, substance abuse, suicide, or other dangerous topics (Congress.gov, 2024).
+Under the law, companies would be required to take reasonable steps to ensure these safety mechanisms are fully executed.

 Summary of Bill:

-The Kids Online Safety Act (KOSA) will require social media platforms and online platforms to have safer default settings, allowing parents to supervise their child's account, and reduce promotion for harmful content to protect users under 18 from harmful content and online risks.
+The Kids Online Safety Act (KOSA) would require social media and online platforms to deploy safer default privacy settings, allow parents to effectively supervise their children's accounts, and reduce the algorithmic promotion of harmful content to safeguard users under 18 from digital risks (Congress.gov, 2024).

 .